joyeecheung/node/doc/api/debugger.md

         "value": 55443456,
         "description": "55443456"
       }
+      // If the expression throws or evaluation fails at the protocol layer,
-      // If the expression throws, "error" is present instead of "result".
+      // "error" is present instead of "result".
+The `error` shape is:
+      // { message: string, details?: object }
+      // error.details carries additional context in an informative-only namespace.
     },
     {
       "probe": 0,